stevepdp/stevepdp.dev.old/index.md

 ---

 ### About
 Hi!
-I&apos;m a <span class="highlight">gameplay programmer</span> with demonstrable experience in <span class="highlight">C# & Unity</span>.
-Having recently completed a gameplay programming bootcamp with Mastered, I&apos;m now embarking on a career in the games industry as a junior gameplay programmer.
+I&apos;m a <span class="highlight">gameplay programmer</span> experienced in <span class="highlight">C# &amp; Unity</span>.
+Having recently completed a gameplay programming bootcamp with Mastered, I&apos;m now seeking a role in the industry.

-<a href="/cv.html">View my CV here</a> or <a href="/assets/doc/cv-public-202306262.pdf" target="_blank">download the PDF version</a>.
+If you're hiring, please consider <a href="/cv.html">viewing my CV</a> or <a href="/assets/doc/cv-public-202306262.pdf" target="_blank">download the PDF version</a>.
+Take a look at my <a href="/games.html">portfolio projects</a> and <a href="https://github.com/stevepdp" rel="me nofollow noopener noreferrer" target="_blank">source code</a> too.

 ### Contact
 * Email: <a href="mailto:hello@stevepdp.dev">hello@stevepdp.dev</a>
+* LinkedIn: <a href="https://linkedin.com/in/stevepdp" rel="me nofollow noopener noreferrer" target="_blank">stevepdp</a>

 ### What&apos;s New?
+* I'm working on adding C &amp; C++ to the repetoire.
+I've chosen to use the Sololearn platform for this as well as my own experiments under MinGW and WSL2.
 * I recently completed the <a href="https://www.credly.com/badges/3e03a23b-b72d-48b1-b1d3-2cd199f63d76/public_url" rel="me nofollow noopener noreferrer" target="_blank">Junior Programmer</a> pathway on Unity Learn.
 * I have been refactoring and improving my game <a href="/games/weekly-game-jam/ghoul-must-eat.html">jam</a> <a href="http://localhost:8080/games/weekly-game-jam/waiting-for-uptrend.html">projects</a>, bringing each codebase up to an improved standard with OOP and SOLID principles among other things.
-* I recently launched a <a href="https://stevepdp.substack.com" rel="me nofollow noreferrer noopener" target="_blank">newsletter</a>.
-With each publication I provide a personal update along with a curation of domain-relevant news, tips and creaitve inspiration.

 ### Featured Works